loamok/Sf2securityBundle/README.md

 Inspired from https://inuits.eu/blog/getting-fail2ban-work-symfony2-proper-way

-Thak you Kalman Olah for the great article.
+Thank you Kalman Olah for the great article.

 A bundle for plug symfony to linux fail2ban security application